ORANGE COUNTY PREMISES LIABILITY LAWYER

 According to CACI No. 1001.
 Basic Duty of Care, a person who owns/leases/occupies/controls property is negligent if he or she fails to use reasonable care to keep the property in a reasonably safe condition.
 A person who owns/leases/occupies/controls property must use reasonable care to discover any unsafe conditions and to repair, replace or give adequate warning of anything that could be reasonably expected to harm others.

-In bringing a premises liability claim, our experienced Los Angeles personal injury attorneys first seek to establish a duty of care on the part of the property owner.
+In bringing a premises liability claim, our experienced orange county premises liability lawyer first seeks to establish a duty of care on the part of the property owner.
 Without this duty, the defense may effectively argue that the owner had no responsibility to the injured party.
 A relevant duty of care largely depends on the reason why the injured party was on the owner’s property.
 Under California state law, there are three types of property visitors:

 - Trespassers are individuals who enter a property without the permission of the owner.
 Property owners have no duty of care to trespassers they do not know are located on their property.